diy365-mgos/bthing-mqtt/README.md

 ```
 **Remarks**

-In case the requested state is not euqal to the current one, the bThings responds by publishing its new state to [/state/updated](#stateupdated).
+In case the requested state is not euqal to the current one, a bThings responds by publishing its new state to [/state/updated](#stateupdated).
 ### /state/get
 Publish an empty payload to this topic to get the bThing's state.
 ```